Stand for Council

-Local Government Victoria (LGV) has also updated the Safe Campaign Guidelines - August 2020 which provide advice on safe campaigning for the October local government elections.
+Local Government Victoria (LGV) has also updated the Safe Campaign Guidelines - August 2020 (PDF - 275KB) which provide advice on safe campaigning for the October local government elections.
 The Guidelines will help candidates understand how to comply with the directions of the Victorian Chief Health Officer to stay safe while campaigning.
 This includes advice on permitted campaign activities, safety for campaign teams, basic hygiene and physical distancing.
 LGV will continually update these guidelines with the latest directions and restrictions.
 We recommended candidates check the guidelines regularly throughout campaigning.

 For more information on becoming a councillor contact us at firstname.lastname@example.org.

 Postal voting will be used for the elections, longer candidate statements will be allowed in the Victorian Electoral Commission.
 Voter Information packs and guidance will be available on suitable and safe campaigning methods.

 Despite the challenges imposed by COVID-19, the MAV is working closely with councils and the state to ensure the elections remain fair and safe.